 The primary goal is to distance ourselves from the threat as much as possible.

-The fight response occurs when we believe that our best survival chance is to directly confront the threat.
+The physical fight response occurs when we believe that our best survival chance is to confront the threat directly.

 Like the flight response, our sympathetic nervous system is activated, preparing our body for confrontation.

-The difference between the two active responses lies in the distribution of blood flow – toward the legs in flight or to the arms and jaw for a fight.
+The difference between the two active responses lies in blood flow distribution – toward the legs in flight or to the arms and jaw for a fight.
 Directing more blood flow to the arms and jaw allows us to engage in aggressive behavior.